jyutzler/Bridge-Systems/system.md

 The asker may continue to bid up the line if completely displeased with the response.

-### Forcing 3NT
+### Frivolous 3NT
-Once agreement in a major suit has been reached, a bid of 3NT is a slam try that asks responder to cue bid first-round controls.
+Once agreement in a major suit has been reached, a bid of 3NT is a mild slam try that invites responder to cue bid first-round controls with a suitable hand.
-A voluntary cue bid at the 4-level that skips 3NT is also a slam try.
+A voluntary cue bid at the 4-level that skips 3NT is a more serious slam try.
-The two bids say nothing specific about hand strength but are more tactical in nature.
-For example, the player that will be declarer may choose to bid 3NT so as to not reveal any unnecessary information about the closed hand.

 ### Voluntary 5-bid
 A voluntary bid of 5 of a suit is invitational to slam.